-The palace is…from 1698 when the former ruler constructed these palace, a princely court for the great son and heir of the throne – Constantine.
-The ruler commissioned a trusted governor, his second minister – Mihai Corbeanu, who had courtyards at the Corbii Mari – steward of the works of construction of the new palace.
-Subsequently, the court is raised to the rank of the princely dynasty court, and the counselor Radu Greceanu, the official chronicler of the ruler, noted that in July 1698, “his royal head in Bucharest was no longer sitting, but he got up to go to Potlogi, to see the houses of his sea that work there “.
+The palace datesfrom 1698 when the former ruler constructed this palace, a princely court for the great son and heir of the throne – Constantine.
+The ruler commissioned a trusted governor, his second minister – Mihai Corbeanu, who had courtyards at Corbii Mari – steward of the works of construction of the new palace.
+Subsequently, the court is raised to the rank of the princely dynasty court, and the counselor Radu Greceanu, the official chronicler of the ruler, noted in July 1698, “his royal head in Bucharest was no longer sitting, but he got up to go to Potlogi, to see his houses being raised there”.

 The construction was completed extremely quickly, within a year.
-Brânconveanu used the edifice as a stopover on his way to Târgovişte or Bucharest, staying overnight after a feast for a few hours.
-The palace was devastated by the Turks in 1714, after the decapitation of the ruler, in the desire to find his fortunes.
+Brânconveanu used the edifice as a stopover on his way to Târgovişte or Bucharest, staying overnight after having a feast which lasted a few hours at this domain.
+The palace was devastated by the Turkish army in 1714, after the decapitation of the ruler, in their desire to find the fortune inside.
 In modern times, the walls barely stood until they were rebuilt.

 Brâncoveanu style, recognized in our country as an architectural approach, has survived over the centuries.
 Born as a synthesis between tradition and modernity, this style is a link between medieval, oriental and baroque architecture.
 If the Byzantine style is especially found in churches, for Brâncoveanu palaces (such as Mogosoaia), and especially in Potlogi, the oriental decoration is modeled in the inner and outer stucco.

 The structure of the palace